We are a student organization shedding light on issues involving mass incarceration and dismantling the carceral state.

 Cary Holley and Ayanna Coleman (not pictured) — Co-Presidents

 Cary joined BARS after finding out about the systematic oppression in our criminal justice system.
 She hopes that BARS will be able make an impact on the criminal justice system in Philadelphia through bringing awareness to inequality and volunteering for local nonprofits.

+Naeche is a senior in the College of Arts and Sciences.
 Once Naeche’s eyes were opened to the truths and horrors of what is mass incarceration, it was something she couldn’t stay away from.
 When a system is working against so many people in society, she believes that we must fight back.
-Through BARS, she has a platform to help those effectedalong with many like-minded and driven individuals with the same goal.
+Through BARS, she has a platform to help those affected, along with many like-minded and driven individuals with the same goal.
 It’s time to end the age of mass incarceration and enter an era of education, rehabilitation, and liberation.

 Srinidhi is a sophomore in the College of Arts and Sciences studying Political Science.
 She joined BARS to fight for radical transformation in the criminal justice system as a student.
 She also hopes to use the publication to spread awareness and spark conversations relevant to justice reform in order to expand the coalition of people advocating for change.

 Michael is a Junior in the College of Arts and Sciences majoring in Political Science with a concentration in international relations and minoring in Africana Studies and Latin American & Latino studies.
 He hopes to continue his criminal justice reform advocacy after graduating, and also focus on immigration reform and LGBTQ+ rights.
 He is currently a public policy intern at the Lawyers’ Committee for Civil Rights Under Law.